November 21, 2024

 Step 8: Use a specialized cleaner for tough stainsIf your synthetic shutters have tough stains or marks that cannot be removed with a mild soap solution, you can use a specialized cleaner designed for synthetic materials.
 Be sure to follow the instructions carefully and test the cleaner on a small, inconspicuous area first to ensure it does not damage the finish on your shutters.

-See also How to Clean Roman Shutters
+See also How to Maintain PVC Shutters

 Tips for Effective Cleaning of Synthetic Shutters